 Smart Nation is also necessary to accelerate the process of integrating technology into our collective efforts to improve lives, lest Singapore falls behind relative to other global cities.
 Modern-day classrooms, hospitals and workplaces; the very concepts of retirement and a pension; the city in its horizontal spread (trains and cars) and vertical reach (elevators)—these improvements to human wellbeing were enabled by the first and second Industrial Revolutions.
 The nature of all these will shift again as the technologies of the fourth Industrial Revolution change our lives.
 The first two Industrial Revolutions allowed us to automate menial, physical chores.
 The third and fourth Industrial Revolutions are allowing us to automate even more of such tasks, and to devote a greater proportion of our lives to meaningful, enriching activities.
 To give a personal example: it used to be that vacations could be a stressful experience, because of the unfamiliarity with a new environment.
 These days, with Google Maps and review sites, traveling has become much less anxious and a lot more enjoyable.

 Smart Nation: What It Takes

-Building a Smart Nation is a whole-of-nation effort which can be thought of in terms of three pillars: Digital Government, Digital Economy, and Digital Society.
+Building a Smart Nation is a whole-of-nation effort that can be thought of in terms of three pillars: Digital Government, Digital Economy, and Digital Society.
 The first pillar, led by the Smart Nation and Digital Government Group (SNDGG), involves agencies across the Public Service.
 The Ministry of Communications and Information (MCI) leads work for the other two pillars.
 Other articles in this issue discuss Digital Economy and Digital Society, so this article will focus on Digital Government.